 - StackOverflow – programming Q&A site.
-Very useful for learning stuff and getting questions answered, but it's fun to try and answer questions as well.
-Rather humbling sometimes, when I see a question and think "I know how to do that!" but before I post my brilliant solution, I read another answer saying "You could do this <my solution>, but that's inefficient (or slow or dangerous or...).
-Here's a better way" and proceeds to explain something that is clearly superior to my idea.
+Very useful for learning stuff and getting questions answered, but it’s fun to try and answer questions as well.
+Rather humbling sometimes, when I see a question and think “I know how to do that!” but before I post my brilliant solution, I read another answer saying “You could do this , but that’s inefficient (or slow or dangerous or…).
+Here’s a better way” and proceeds to explain something that is clearly superior to my idea.
 There are also serverfault.com (for IT pros) and superuser.com (for general computer questions) as well as meta.stackoverflow.com (for questions about SO itself), but SO is still my favourite.

 - delicious.com – I rarely ever save bookmarks through the browser anymore, I just use delicious.
 Far easier to type now that it’s delicious.com rather than del.icio.us.

 - iTunes – Gail has a Sony Walkman MP3 player and uses Windows Media Player to set up playlists and stuff. iTunes is just so much easier.
 It makes it easy to view any MP3 tags on your songs, and also makes it easy to select multiple songs and change attributes of all of them at once.
 You can set it up to detect a new CD being inserted in the drive, automatically rip it and add it to your library, and then eject it, so you can rip new CDs and sync them to your iPod just by putting the disk in the drive.

 - Videora iPod Converter converts (hence the name) video files from whatever format they’re in into the appropriate format for your iPod, and automatically adds it to iTunes as well.
 Very handy for downloading TV shows that you missed.
 I have a dock for my iPod that connects to the TV, so we can watch stuff through the TV rather than on the iPod or computer.